 – Taxes are different in each country and also it depends on whether you are resident or non-resident in the country.
 You need a tax number which will allow you to work at lower tax rates.
 You can usually claim part of your taxes paid back.
 Contact Taxback.comfor more information.

-– Rent or Purchase of Property – the laws concerning real estates can be very different compared to those at home, so be very careful especially if you plan purchasing a property abroad.
+– Rent or Purchase of Property – the laws concerning real estates can be very different compared to those at home, so be very careful especially if you plan to purchase a property abroad.
 Research local property laws before you make this big decision.

 Are there any other points you want to add to this list?
 Let us know in the comments section below.